THE GOD DELUSION

 Supernatural experiences appear to impair rather than enhance well-being in some people.
 As a clinical psychologist, I approach reports of supernatural phenomena from a somewhat different perspective than does biologist, Richard Dawkins.
 I'm less concerned about a logical refutation than I am about the destructive power of faith-wielding combatants.

-In The God Delusion, Dawkins leads an attack on God or gods and those believers who wreak havoc led by their sincere beliefs.
+In The God Delusion, Dawkins leads an attack on God or gods and those believers who wreak havoc when they feel led by their sincere beliefs or ordered by a supernatural being.
 The quintessential example is the 911 attacks on America.
 Not content to analyze and attack those who perpetuate violence in the name of religion, Dawkins seeks to show that religion itself is to blame.

 Dawkins and his fellow atheists are unlikely to make much headway in eliminating religion.
 However, Dawkins’ missive remains a timely reminder that not all religious beliefs and practices are benevolent.
 And some are downright evil.